-Here are just a few of the individuals who were affected by the release of asbestos on that infamous day:
+Here are just a few stories of individuals who were exposed to asbestos and other harmful airborne substances on September 11, 2001:

-Other programs were established, but they have since been incorporated into a single World Trade Center Health Program.
-This program monitors over 14,000 registered people who have developed illnesses from the dust and debris of the 9/11 attacks.
-This program has listed dozens of diseases, disabilities, and conditions, including various types of cancer, that are covered.
+Other ancillary programs were also established to help victims and first responders.
+Most of these other programs have since been incorporated into a single World Trade Center Health Program.
+This program monitors more than 14,000 registered people who have developed illnesses from the dust and debris of the 9/11 attacks.
+This program covers dozens of diseases, disabilities and conditions, including various types of cancer.